 Randy Johnson ties Ron Guidry's American League mark for strikeouts in a game for left-handers.
 The Mariners southpaw fans 18 batters in eight innings of work in the team's 3-2 loss to Texas at Arlington Stadium.

 Beating the Royals at the Metrodome, 4-0, the Twins win their 523rd game with Tom Kelly as the manager.
 The victory makes the Minnesota native the winningest skipper in team history.

 In a 7-3 victory over the Dodgers, Cubs' reliever Randy Myers becomes the first National League pitcher to record 50 saves in a season.

-Bo Jackson hits a three-run home run beating the Mariners, 4-2, helping the White Sox to clinch their first American League West title in 10 years.
+Bo Jackson's three-run home run is the difference in the Chicago's 4-2 win over Seattle.
+The victory enables the White Sox to clinch their first American League West title in ten years.

 With a 2-0 victory over the Brewers in Milwaukee's County Stadium, the Blue Jays clinch their third consecutive American League East title.
 Toronto will go on to beat the Phillies in six games capturing their second straight World Series.

 Mike Piazza, who broke the major league rookie record for home runs by a catcher earlier in the month, sets another mark for round-trippers when he hits his 34th, surpassing the previous L.A.
 Dodger mark shared by Steve Garvey (1977) and Pedro Guerrero (1985).
 Duke Snider established the franchise record with 43 homers playing with Brooklyn in 1956.